cloud-gov/product/.github/ISSUE_TEMPLATE/pages-3-zendesk-sync.md

 - The remaining columns should be "ID", "Email", "Organizations" and "Details" *The "Name" and "Email" fields are required for importing new users, without them the entire job will fail*

-- Copy and paste the entire "Email" column into the blank column (A)
+- Copy and paste the entire "Email" column into the blank column (A) that used to be the "ID" column
 - Rename the header to "Name" from "Email"
 - Utilize the "Find and replace" function by hitting command + shift + H
 - In search choose "Specific range" from the dropdown and specify A:A as the range parameter